 The purpose of the Overflow Emergency Response Plan (OERP) is to support an orderly and effective response to Sanitary Sewer Overflows (SSOs).
-This plan provides guidelines for City of Madera personnel and other parties working on their behalf to follow in responding SSOs that may occur in the City's wastewater collection system.
+This plan provides guidelines for City of Madera personnel and other parties working on their behalf to follow in responding to SSOs that may occur in the City's wastewater collection system.

-The OERP is designed to ensure that every report of a sewage overflow is immediately dispatched to the appropriate crews so that the effects of the overflow can be minimized with respect to impacts to public health, adverse effects on beneficial uses and water quality of surface waters, and customer service.
+The OERP is designed to ensure that every report of a sewage overflow is immediately dispatched to the appropriate crews so that the effects of the overflow can be minimized.
+This is with respect to impacts to public health, adverse effects on beneficial uses and water quality of surface waters, and customer service.

-The OERP further includes provisions to ensure field personnel follow established guidelines to secure the wastewater overflow area, relieve the cause of the overflow, minimize health hazards to the public, ensure that the affected area is cleaned as soon as possible de-contaminate sanitary sewer spills, follow proper reporting and record keeping procedures as seen in the SSO Field Response Chart attachment (6-1).
-Every effort must be made to protect the environment and prevent sewage from reaching state waters.
+The OERP further includes provisions to ensure field personnel follow established guidelines to secure the wastewater overflow area, relieve the cause of the overflow, minimize health hazards to the public, ensure that the affected area is cleaned as soon as possible, as well as decontaminate sanitary sewer spills and follow proper reporting and record keeping procedures as seen in the SSO Field Response Chart, shown on Figure 6-1 Every effort must be made to protect the environment and prevent sewage from reaching state waters.

-City of Madera Sanitary Sewer Overflow Field Response Chart Table 6-1
+Figure 6-1 City of Madera Sanitary Sewer Overflow Field Response Chart